ivh/tmy.se/content/brew-update.md

 The [#8
 Weißbier](https://docs.google.com/document/d/1VmklS7ASET_H7rcRgYdWGCUYtwuONUf8F_Op_vw0t_g/edit?usp=sharing)
-was fantastic, my favourite so far. when poured without the yeast from the bottle it was perfectly clear (Kristallweizen), and very pleasant and easy to drink.
+was fantastic, my favourite so far.
+When poured without the yeast from the bottle it was perfectly clear (Kristallweizen), and very pleasant and easy to drink.
 Which meant it did not last long...